dannytsang/homeassistant-config/README.md

 # GitHub
 This repository contains the configuration files used.
 It will not contain everything e.g. password (A.K.A secrets.yaml) file as well as other configuration done in the User Interface (UI).

-I use some of the "advance" configuration options such as [split configuration](https://www.home-assistant.io/docs/configuration/splitting_configuration/) and [packages](https://www.home-assistant.io/docs/configuration/packages/).
+Whilst [Home Assistant](https://home-assistant.io) offer backup solution, it is a bit of all or nothing restore process where as Git (or any versioning system) would allow incremental changes to be stored and reverted where necessary.

-## Setup & Workflow
+## Setup
 I use the UI as much as possible to create and maintain changes.
 There's currently a general movement towards the UI within [Home Assistant](https://home-assistant.io) such as setup of integrations being removed from the configuration files.
 I generally support this move to make it easier for everyone.

 All changes are performed in the UI where possible and if they are held in configuration files then it will end up in Git where possible.